Start date: 18-08-2020

 End date: 18-02-2021

 Bradykinesia is one of the cardinal symptoms of Parkinson’s disease (PD).
 Bradykinesia is defined as a slowness to initiate a movement, with a progressive reduction in speed and amplitude.
-This decrease in amplitude or speed, also known as sequence effect, is often seen while performing repetitive movements.
-The management of bradykinesia is determined by clinical evaluation using standardized clinical assessments.
+This decrease in amplitude or speed, also known as the sequence effect, is often seen while performing repetitive movements.
+The management of bradykinesia is determined by clinical evaluation using standardized clinical assessments, i.e. the MDS-UPDRS.
 However, the reliability of those assessments usually falls short.
 In general, the problem lays in the large inter-rater variability.
-In the case of bradykinesia, symptoms as sequence effect, akinesia and freezing are all condensed in one score; making harder to standardize the rating process.
+In the case of bradykinesia, symptoms as sequence effect, akinesia and freezing are all condensed in one score, making it harder to standardize the rating process.
 In addition, the use of standardized scales requires an in-person clinical examination, which includes burdensome travel time for patients and provides only a partial representation (i.e. one time-point assessment) of the overall disease impairment.

 The aims of this study are:

 (1) to identify patterns in the datasets that can detect the presence of sequence effect in people with PD;

 (2) determine which outcomes derived from typing and clinical data can be used in a discriminant model to classify the MDS-UPDRS score;